Projects - Git Cvs Sync

 If you want to update the git repo, and you have not committed any

-local changes to the current branch, do git pull origin master.
+local changes to the current branch, do git pull origin master

 If you have committed some changes that you'd like to keep, then do

-git fetch and git rebase origin/master, assuming you are in the master
+, assuming you are in the master

 branch (or whatever branch in which your changes lie).